8259A Programmable Interrupt Controller

 (2) Read/Write control logic: It sets the direction of the data bus buffer.
 It controls all internal read/write operations.
 It contains initialization and operation command registers.

 (3) Cascaded buffer and comparator: In master mode, it functions as a cascaded buffer.
-The cascaded buffer outputs slave identification number on cascade lines.
+The cascaded buffer outputs a slave identification number on cascade lines.
 In slave mode, it functions as a comparator.
 The comparator reads slave identification numbers from cascade lines and compares this number with its internal identification number.
 In buffered mode, it generates an EN signal.

 (4) Control Logic: It generates an INT signal.
 In response to the INTA signal, it releases a three-byte CALL address or a one-byte vector number.
 It controls read/write control logic, cascade buffer/comparator, in-service register, priority resolver, and IRR.